Vonage/vivid-3/libs/components/src/lib/elevation/README.md

 # vwc-elevation

 The _elevation_ component enables a user to set perceived elevation to a certain level.
-***Note: This component is responsible for the perceived elevation alone and not to DOM elements z-indexing.***
+**Note: This component is responsible for the perceived visual elevation alone and not to the HTML elements stacking context.**

 ```js
 <script type='module'>